RyanDeBarros/Quasar/Quasar/.quasar/user_manual.md

 There are several brush tools to choose from, which determine how pixels are interacted with in canvas, based on mouse input.
 Note that every brush tip can be used with each brush tool.
 So if select tool is selected with fill tool, the fill action will not actually paint on all the pixels - those pixels will all be selected instead.

-* Camera (key shortcut: Z) - Neutral mode that doesn't interact with the canvas aside from navigation.
+* Camera (key shortcut: M) - Neutral mode that doesn't interact with the canvas aside from navigation.
+However, you can move canvas selections with the mouse when in Camera Mode.
 * Paint (key shortcut: P) - Freehand draw on canvas.
 * Line (key shortcut: L) - Click and drag to draw a controlled line.
 Hold SHIFT to draw *regular* lines.
 * Fill (key shortcut: F) - Fill all connected (same color) pixels within the set tolerance level.
 Hold SHIFT to fill all pixels in the image within the set tolerance level.